-- 1. When a complaint is received, the complaint will be entered into the Discrimination Complaints Log with other pertinent information and assigned a Case Number.
-(Note: All complaints must be logged). - 2.
+When a complaint is received by CAMPO, the complaint will be entered into the Discrimination Complaints Log with other pertinent information and assigned a Case Number.
+(Note: All complaints must be logged).
 The complaints log will be submitted to the NCDOT's Civil Rights office during Title VI compliance reviews.
-(Note: NCDOT may also request the complaints log during pre-grant approval processes). - 3.
+(Note: NCDOT may also be request the complaints log during pre-grant approval processes).
+The Log Year(s) since the last submittal will be entered (e.g., 2012-2015, 2014-2015, FFY 2015, or 2015) and the complaints log will be signed before submitting the log to NCDOT.
 When reporting no complaints, check the No Complaints or Lawsuits box and sign the log.

-Please refer to Appendix F for a copy of our Discrimination Complaint Form, Complaints Log, and Sample Investigation Template.
+Please refer to Appendix 3 for a copy of our Discrimination Complaint Form, Complaints Log, and Sample Investigation Template.